-2. Does that mean free for industry to use and play with, but then we pay if we produce a product using this ISA?No. It’s free for product use too.
+2. Does that mean free for industry to use and play with, but then we pay if we produce a product using this ISA?The RISC-V ISA is free for product use too.

-3. If our company builds a RISC-V implementation, is it required to release its source code for the RISC-V core?No. The licence only requires acknowledging the authors, in this case, UC Berkeley, in the documentation.
-The source code can be completely closed.
+3. If our company builds a RISC-V implementation, is it required to release its source code for the RISC-V core?No, the source code can be completely closed.

 4. Is there an ISA reference manual?Yes.
-The 100-page RISC-V user-level ISA is available as a tech report.
+The 145-page RISC-V user-level ISA is available as a tech report.
 The RISC-V privileged-level ISA specification is still being developed.